 All text on this website is copyright Alisdare Hickson 2017.
 Comments are welcome.

-When, however, political pundits discuss appeasement, they blame British benevolence and compassion.
+When political pundits discuss appeasement, they blame British benevolence and compassion.
 A well intentioned resolve not to repeat the horrors of the First World War.
-An almost saintly nation, who’s only failing lies in its naivety.
+An almost saintly nation, who’s only failing lay in its own naivety.
 They conjure up historical imagery, especially that of the gaunt gentlemanly figure of British prime minister Neville Chamberlain on the late afternoon of Friday 30 September 1938.
-You may have seen the old newsreel films, occasionally replayed in documentaries, but in case you haven’t let me set the scene.
+You may have seen the old newsreel films, often replayed in nostalgic documentaries on the Battle of Britain.